olcf/olcf-user-docs/quantum/quantum_faq.rst

 How should I acknowledge OLCF quantum computing resources in a publication?
 ===========================================================================

-Publications resulting from work using OLCF’s QCUP resources should include the following acknowledgement:
+Publications resulting from work using OLCF’s QCUP resources should include the acknowledgement listed on the `OLCF website <https://www.olcf.ornl.gov/about-olcf/media-assets/>`__.

-*"This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725."*